-Prior to Covid-19 restrictions, parents helped in all sorts of ways.
-These included: helping with craft activities, listening to children read, joining class trips, making displays of children's work, jointly running a lunchtime club and as a general helper in the classroom.
-Some people have particular skills or areas of expertise such as gardening, music or computer skills, and were involved in particular projects.
+Parents are very welcome to come and help in school.
+This might be helping with craft activities, listening to children read, joining class trips, making displays of children's work, jointly running a lunchtime club or as a general helper in the classroom.
+If you have particular skills or areas of expertise such as gardening, music or computer skills, and would like to share this with the children, please let us know.